Borneo Airways Limited: 1957-1965: Borneo Airways Ltd.

 During its first year of operation in 1957/1958, the airline projected a loss of $174,000 after recorded an operating revenue of $1,150,848 on the same year.
 By 1960, it had registered 32,782 passengers for the year 1959/1960, a 35% growth compared to the previous year.
 During the same period, Borneo Airways flew 76 tonnes of mail and recorded 187 tonnes of cargo.
 The passenger growth continued the following year, registering 46,183 passengers in 1961, marking a 25% increase.

 The company received its first DC-3 leased from Malayan Airways on 31 August 1962 for its high demand trunk routes.
 The aircraft was specially modified to increase the seat capacity from 28 to 30 seats and was equipped a refrigerator for its light meal and refreshment service during flight.
 The inaugural flight for the DC-3 service was commenced on 1 September 1962 between Tawau-Lahad Datu-Sandakan-Jesselton; by 6 September 1962, the flight was extended southbound to include Brunei Town (present-day Bandar Seri Begawan) and Bintulu under a twice-weekly service.
 3 local air hostess were also trained in Labuan to serve the route.

 In 1963, Borneo Airways received another 30-seater DC-3 to accommodate the increasing passenger traffic growth from the main urban and commercial areas of the British Borneo Territories.
 By 1964, the operating revenue grew to $3,675,275, with a profit of $33,404.
 The company had also commenced the recruitment of local Bornean male for its pilot training program.

-The airline entered an interlined agreement with Malayan Airways in 1961.
+The airline entered an interline agreement with Malayan Airways in 1961.
 Based on this partnership, the Malayan Airways route to and from Singapore was streamlined with the local Borneo Airways schedule.
 This was done in order to provide practical transfer time for the passengers connecting on multiple destinations via the two carriers.